DHV10/DHV10/README.md

 😄 Pronouns: He/Him/His

-⚡ Fun fact: I used to want to be a professional iOS developer.
+⚡ Fun fact: I used to want to be a professional football player.